23 Best Music Festivals In The USA

 CMA Fest (Nashville, TN)

-CMA makes it really easy for first-time visitors to get the hang of the music festival thing.
+CMA makes it really easy for first-time visitors to get the hang of the music festival experience.
 They even put out an app every year called CMA Connect to help you get through the endeavor.
 You can use the app to see maps of the festival, check out the lineup schedule, and even win prizes.

 Shaky Knees Music Festival (Atlanta, GA)